AshbyCollado/EEBlog/src/content/blog/first-offical-blog-post.md

 I've been keeping a journal that I got from the dollar store by desk as a progress keeper but its difficult to parse through it without getting lost in ramblings.
 By organizing it and putting it online, I can further... helpful to not only me but others going on the same journey.

+This blog will consists of mainly 2 things (for now..)

+1. A place to log my progress on EE including personal projects and hurdles of knowledge that i cross

+2. A place for findings and general information that can be of value to someone

+Thanks for reading my first..

 /